 This site documents actual books with jackets I own: as I find copies of books from additional series, the books and series will be added to the site.

 This work including all pages and their text and images, other than those freely available elsewhere, is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

-Dust jackets too have received increasing attention.
-Long ignored by most bibliographers and literary researchers, jackets were also likely to be thrown away (immediately after purchase, or when they became tattered) much like the packaging for just about any product.
-Scholarly efforts have attempted to address the importance of book jackets, examining their graphic and artistic character, the role they play in marketing books, and the information found only on jackets about books and authors and publishers.
-A good example of the latter is the fact that some of the series books on these pages include the series name on the jackets only (there is no indication in the book itself that it is part of a series).
-It is relatively easy to find reprint series books, but much more difficult to find them with jackets.
-Jackets were not uncommon in the 1860s and probably used on most books by the 1870s including publisher’s series books.
+Dust jackets have received increasing attention from scholars.
+Long ignored by most bibliographers and literary researchers, jackets were also likely to be thrown away, much like the packaging for any product.
+Scholarly efforts have attempted to address the importance of book jackets, examining their graphical character, their role in marketing, and the information found only on jackets about books, authors, and publishers.
+A good example of the latter issue is how some of the series books on these pages only include the series name on the jackets (there is no indication in the book itself that it is part of a series).
+It is relatively easy to find reprint series books but much more difficult to find with jackets.
+Jackets were not uncommon in the 1860s and were probably used on most books by the 1870s.
 It is safe to say that many series books published after the 1870s had jackets, although very few have survived.
-In addition, few of those jackets were preserved on the books they were issued with by libraries, so it is nearly impossible to find accessible systematic collections of publisher’s reprint series and their jackets.
+In addition, few of those jackets were preserved on the books they were issued with by libraries, so it is nearly impossible to find accessible systematic collections of publishers’ reprint series and their jackets.

 I appreciate hearing about errors or omissions and will happily adjust the content on these pages.
-Given the lack of information on most of these publisher’s book series, I’ve had to scrape together information from scattered sources and make educated guesses about the time spans of series, titles included in series, and publisher information.
+Given the lack of information on most of these publishers’ book series, I’ve had to scrape together information from scattered sources and make educated guesses about the time spans of series, titles included in series, and publisher information.